sinaghassemi/EnronSpamDetection/README.md

 plt.show()
 ```

-We used word cloud library to generate plots to represent text data in which the size of each word indicates its frequency or importance:
+We used the word cloud library to generate plots to represent text data in which the size of each word indicates its frequency or importance:

 ![vai](readMe/wcSpam.png "WordCloud Spam")

 ![vai](readMe/wcHam.png "WordCloud Ham")

-As we can see, the words such as 'Emailaddr' or 'Number' appeared alot in both datasets as we replace every E-mail address and number with these words.
+As we can see, words such as 'Emailaddr' or 'Number' appeared a lot in both datasets as we replace every E-mail address and number with these words.

-We also plot the words based on their apperance count in the data:
+We also plot the words based on their appearance count in the data:

 ![vai](readMe/wcMostCommon.png "Most Common Words")